ml-cvd-prediction/ml-cvd-prediction.github.io/midterm_report.md

 We used [KMeans from Sci-Kit Learn](https://scikit-learn.org/1.5/modules/generated/sklearn.cluster.KMeans.html) to train our model.
 KMeans is able to quickly converge to k cluster centroids and find out the typical values of features for a group that have cardiovascular diseases, making results highly interpretable.
 For our project, we first tried using all features with KMeans, then later with partial features after PCA to evaluate if a better model can be trained.
 We also tried various values of K to determine the best outcome for a specific number of features.

+### GMM (Unsupervised Learning)
+We used [GMM from Sci-Kit Learn](https://scikit-learn.org/dev/modules/generated/sklearn.mixture.GaussianMixture.html) to train our model.
+GMM is able to quickly converge to a given number of components and find out the typical values of features for a group that have cardiovascular diseases, making results highly interpretable.
+For our project, we first tried using all features with GMM, then later with partial features after PCA to evaluate if a better model can be trained.
+We also tried various values for the number of components to determine the best outcome for a specific number of features.

 ## Results and Discussion

 ### Decision Tree Classifier